Flammulated owl: Breeding

 The flammulated owl nests in tree cavities and has two to four young at a time after a 26-day incubation period.
 The young are able to forage for their own prey after about 25–32 days.
 These owls are obligate cavity nesters, meaning they only create nests in tree cavities.
 Females usually select cavities that used to be woodpecker or northern flicker nests.
 Their nests are bare and have no nesting material.
 Flammulated owls tend to form breeding pairs with unoccupied habitat between breeding clusters.
 Unlike most owls, the Flammulated Owl often nests in loose colonies.
 According to EBird.org, One observation group once found 47 singing birds along a five mile stretch of road near Provo, UT.
 They tend to have one clutch of eggs annually.
 Like other raptors, they can live long and have high nesting success, and during the nesting period, the female owls rely on the males to forage for them.

 Nesting habitat in the western U.S. and Canada is usually mature, open ponderosa pine and Douglas fir forests.
 Flammulated owls can also be found breeding in deciduous forests with some conifers present.
 In deciduous habitat, they can still breed productively.

 Food and feeding

-They feed almost entirely on insects, but very occasionally eat small mammals such as shrews and other small rodents.
+They feed almost entirely on insects, but very occasionally eat small mammals such as shrews and small rodents.
 The insects they eat mostly consist of small Lepidoptera.
 They also eat crickets and beetles.